What is Plasma Cutting

 For instance, if your goal is to cut metal with a thickness of half an inch, then you should go with a half an inch system.

-The amperage or output power is an indication o the material that the plasma cutter will cut.
+The amperage or output power is an indication of the type of material that the plasma cutter will cut.
 In most cases, plasma cutters are rated depending on amperage.
-You can, therefore, determine the material it will cut depending on its amperage.
+You can, therefore, determine the material it will cut by its amperage.

 - Cut quality: The cut quality will affect the quality of the finished piece.
 It will also save you time in the other stages of the production process.
 A good idea would be to choose a tool that produces a clean and smooth edge so that you don’t spend time smoothening the area.

 On top of a smooth and clean-cut, it should create a narrow kerf.
-This will offer more precise cuts with less wasted materials.
+It will offer more precise cuts with less wasted materials.

-- Reliability: Choose a machine that will not only be sturdily made but will also be durable.
+- Reliability: Choose a machine that will be not only sturdy but also durable.
 Plasma cutters don’t come cheaply.
 Therefore, you need a purchase that will last for a long time and won’t break down when you are working on a substantial project.

 Generally, reliable plasma cutters are made with fewer parts and use software rather than hardware.
 They are ISO certified and tested adequately.

 A good plasma cutter should also have a centralized configuration fan that cools the center of the system.
-Since this is where the thermally sensitive components are located, there will be consistent and more efficient cooling.
+Since this is where the thermally sensitive components are located, there will be a need for consistent and more efficient cooling.

-- Cutting speed: When you understand the cutting speed of the plasma cutter concerning the metal you want to cut, you can easily calculate the output level of the machine.
-This is key as it will show the efficiency of the device.
+- Cutting speed: When you understand the cutting speed of the plasma cutter concerning the metal you want to cut, you can easily calculate the output level of the machine; it will show the efficiency of the device.
 When you make the wrong choice, you can expect poor productivity.

 The good news is that the cutting speed will often be indicated on the plasma cutter.
 Check out for the IPM (inches per minute) of the machine to determine its cutting speed.